Ecpy/conda-recipes/README.md

 all packages mentionned between [] in the commit message are rebuilt and uploaded to the ecpy anaconda channel.

+Appveyor build can be skipped using [skip appveyor] Travis build can be 'skipped' (no work done) using [skip travis] Skip both using [ci skip]

 Notes
 -----
 Universal packages are built only on Travis.
 The universal packages are :